 If you’d rather have two-wheeled adventure along the beach, pick up a rented beach cruiser from the visitors’ center and ride the nearly one-mile stretch of coastline, taking in the sights that include the historic fort.

-Hike, bike and paddle: Guana Tolomato Matanzas National Estuarine Research Reserve
+Hike, Bike, Paddle: Guana Tolomato Matanzas National Estuarine Research Reserve

 Just call it GTM Reserve— everyone else does.
 The name might be difficult to say, but the property is easy to fall in love with.
 The 73,000-acre reserve south of Jacksonville includes many properties and is perfect for those who want to get away from it all.
 Its uplands, dunes, open ocean, lakes and rivers make paddling and hiking there an unforgettable experience.

 To begin exploring this area, start at the Environmental Education Center in Ponte Vedra Beach.

 Get a feel for the uplands’ natural beauty by bike, by foot or even horseback on 10 miles of multi-use nature trails.

 By kayak, head to the boat ramp to explore Guana Lake, also known as Lake Ponte Vedra.
 Guided paddling tours are available for the surrounding areas through Ripple Effect Ecotours in St. Augustine.